 Although it can be time-zapping to handle multiple social media channels, I think it’s wise to maintain one private account – even if you don’t post on it often.

 Let’s face it – certain news is still best shared with friends and family.
-Do the general public really need to know that so-and-so “feels anxious” whilst checking in from a networking event?
+Does the general public really need to know that so-and-so “feels anxious” while checking in from a networking event?
 I don’t think so!

 Get on board

-In The Collective office we’re old-school with how we share information.
-In the kitchen we have a big white board where the advertising team writes their big wins.
+Until 2018, when Collective Hub published its last print edition and went totally digital, we were old-school with how we shared information in the office.
+In the kitchen we had a big white board where the advertising team wrote their big wins.

-I know we could set up a Trello board or Google Doc to share this information, but I quite like the fact that, while waiting for the kettle to boil, these statistics are in my employees’ eyeline.
+I know we could could have set up a Trello board or Google Doc to share this information, but I quite liked the fact that, while waiting for the kettle to boil, these statistics are were in the direct eyelines of my employees.

 What better time to spend two minutes brainstorming ways to add to our wins?
 I’ve had some of my best brainwaves while hovering between the fridge and the recycling bin.